The story so far

 A September 2014 report called for more transparency on copyright provisions included in trade agreements.
 It recommended public analysis of these kinds of provisions before any agreement is signed.

 We support this, but think this transparency should be extended to let the public access the entire text of any agreement.
-We'll be making a submission in response to this report in November this year.
+In February 2015 we made a submission to a Senate inquiry on the Commonwealth's treaty-making process, outlining ways the European Union is pulling ahead of Australia in terms of transparency in trade agreements.
+You can read the submission and our recommendations here.

 Now, we're asking you to directly make a submission to the Department of Foreign Affairs and Trade, calling for the release of the text before the agreement is finalised.
 We've written a submission for our campaign supporters to use, or you can add your own words.
 Join the campaign and tell the government to release the text.